biolink/biolink-model/docs/index.md

  * [mapped predicate](mapped_predicate.md) - The predicate that is being replaced by the fully qualified representation of predicate + subject and object  qualifiers.
 Only to be used in test data and mapping data to help with the transition to the fully qualified predicate model.
 Not to be used in knowledge graphs.
  * [name](name.md) - A human-readable name for an attribute or entity.
  * [narrow matches](narrow_matches.md) - A list of terms from different schemas or terminology systems that have a narrower meaning.
 Such terms often describe a more specific concept from different ontological perspectives.
+ * [predicate mappings](predicate_mappings.md) - A collection of relationships that are not used in biolink, but have biolink patterns that can  be used to replace them.
+This is a temporary slot to help with the transition to the fully qualified predicate model in Biolink3.
  * [relation](relation.md)
  * [routes of delivery](routes_of_delivery.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.
  * [timepoint](timepoint.md) - a point in time